BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ![](images/github_repo_page.png)

 Notice how the contents are the same as [the ones in your local folder](#directory_items).
-Our template is online!
+Your template is online!

 ## Putting your GUI into the template

 Now we will modify the code to add our widgets.
-In Github Desktop, let's create a separate branch for our modifications.
+In Github Desktop, let's create a separate branch for your modifications.
 Click on the current branch, type a new branch name and click on 'Create new branch':

 ![](images/new_branch.png)

-Good, now all modifications will go into our new branch!
+Good, now all modifications will go into your new branch!

-First, in order for our 'qt designer version' to work (see [previous post](https://biapol.github.io/blog/marcelo_zoccoler/entry_user_interf3#importing-your-fancy-gui-to-napari)), we have to copy its interface (`flood_tool.py`, found [here](https://github.com/BiAPoL/blog/blob/master/marcelo_zoccoler/entry_user_interf3/scripts/flood_tool.py)) to our local repository address (look for where you created your local version, something like `C:/Users/Your_user_name/flood-napari/src/flood_napari`).
+First, in order for our 'qt designer version' to work (see [previous post](https://biapol.github.io/blog/marcelo_zoccoler/entry_user_interf3#importing-your-fancy-gui-to-napari)), we have to copy its interface (`flood_tool.py`, found [here](https://github.com/BiAPoL/blog/blob/master/marcelo_zoccoler/entry_user_interf3/scripts/flood_tool.py)) to your local repository address (look for where you created your local version, something like `C:/Users/Your_user_name/flood-napari/src/flood_napari`).

-Then, let's replace the default `Example Q Widget` and `example_magic_widget` by our GUI.
-With your favorite editor, open the file `_dock_widget.py` located in our local repository address.
+Then, let's replace the default `Example Q Widget` and `example_magic_widget` by your GUI.
+With your favorite editor, open the file `_dock_widget.py` located in your local repository address.
 It should contain this code:

 ```Python
 """